-The daily wear and tear of caregiving adds up.
+The daily wear and tear of providing care adds up.
 As a matter of fact, according to the National Alliance for Caregiving, those providing 20 hours of care or more on a weekly basis are more likely than others to report loss of sleep, loss of appetite, increased pain and worsened headaches.

+- Resentment.
 When you feel this type of anger, your compassion in caregiving could be eroded.

 Temporary Stays at Senior Living